 - Sunnylands Historic Estate, Rancho Mirage

-This morning, we transfer by coach to the Sunnylands Historic Estate, on Bob Hope Drive, Rancho Mirage.
-Designed by A. Quincy Jones, Sunnylands was the winter residence of Ambassadors Walter and Leonore Annenberg from 1966-2009.
+We depart early this morning and transfer by coach to the Sunnylands Historic Estate, on Bob Hope Drive, Rancho Mirage.
+Designed by A. Quincy Jones, Sunnylands was the winter residence of Ambassadors Walter and Leonore Annenberg from 1966 to 2009.
 Recasting the English-style country estate in Californian terms, Sunnylands couples bold modernist geometry and exposed structure with elegant interiors, museum-quality art works, a private cinema and nine-hole golf course.
 Artworks by Picasso, Wyeth and Arp sit alongside Tang Dynasty ceramics.
 The historic residence, where the Annenbergs entertained presidents, royalty, celebrities, and international leaders, was left by them for high-level retreats devoted to international understanding.
 Our tour will reveal the history and architecture of the estate, along with its art collection and gardens.

 Day 4: Thursday 3 May, Los Angeles